When it comes to translating, English is not always English and Spanish can be confusing even to Spanish speakers.

 Even if people can understand the meaning of a different dialect to their own, it may still sound ‘non-native’ to them.
 They may find it unnatural to read, and sometime it will sound just plain wrong.

 For instance, if your audience is peninsular Spanish, then Mexican Spanish might not be what you need for your presentation or script.
 In written English, dialectical differences can often look like shoddy editing or bad spelling on the part of the author: color – colour, traveled – travelled, analyze – analyse, etc.

 So if you want your translation to sound natural to the target audience, you might want to consider the subtleties of dialect and choose translators that speak the specific dialect of your target region.

 ICanLocalize is a leading translation service provider that works with the best mother-tongue professional translators, translating into more than 40 languages.
 We are the experts in Mobile Apps localization (including iPhone and Android localization), Website localization, Software localization and Keyword research.
 Find out more about our great rates and quality of work here: (http://www.icanlocalize.com).
+It is now available in Russian.
 You are welcome to contact us on firstname.lastname@example.org or on Skype (icanlocalize).